 Lingering pet hair tends to be a big problem for people who live with carpets as well.
 Instead of wastefully filling your trashcan with used lint roller paper, your best bet is to use a powerful vacuum like one from Neato Robotics, which is designed to work phenomenally well at removing pet hair and other debris.

-Instead of scrubbing your gorgeous hardwood floors with a harsh chemical cleaning agent, there is a much simpler way to get them clean and keep them looking their best.
+Instead of scrubbing your gorgeous hardwood floors with a harsh chemical cleaning agent, a hardwood flooring Atlanta company recommends a much simpler way to get them clean and keep them looking their best.
 First, place roughly a quart of water into a saucepan and bring it to a boil.
 While you’re waiting for the water to come to a boil, give the floor a good sweeping to remove any visible dust, dirt, and particulates.
 Once the water has begun boiling, pour it into a bowl and steep 2-3 plain tea bags in the water for a few minutes.
 Soak a rag in the tea and wring it out so that it is just damp to the touch.
 Next, start scrubbing!
 The tea produces tannic acid which helps to deep clean your hardwoods, bringing out their natural luster.